 Cyber threats come in a lot of forms.
 Popular ones include identity theft and ransom of information.
 The increased use of technology has created cybersecurity jobs in every sector where we use the internet.
 Do you buy groceries online and use your credit card?
 Do you bank and pay bills online?
 All of the businesses where we interact online require cybersecurity professionals.

 Students in a two-year cybersecurity program will learn a broad range of basic industry skills and concepts.
 For example, most programs teach how to install security software, monitor networks for security breaches, and respond to cyber-attacks.

-With an online Associates Degree in Cybersecurity, you can obtain an entry-level cybersecurity job.
+With an online associate degree in Cybersecurity, you can obtain an entry-level cybersecurity job.
 You can also earn credit towards a four-year degree should you want to continue your education.

 What Are The Best Entry-Level Cybersecurity Jobs?